The essential tools for Japanese painting: what you need

 The importance of brush handling

 Brush handling is a crucial part of Japanese painting.
-Unlike the Western brush technique, where the brush is typically held at an angle, in Japanese painting, it is held more vertically.
-This approach allows for greater precision and control over the strokes.
 Mastery in brush handling is acquired through practice and is one of the most challenging but rewarding skills for a Japanese painter.

 The ink in Japanese painting